 - Quality of the acid used

-IMPORTANT: The TCA peel Frosting is the point beyond which you must never go.
+IMPORTANT: Frosting is the point beyond which you must never go.
 Do you want to stop before a complete frosting is achieved?
 No Problem.
 Adding more TCA after frosting?
 NEVER!
-Frosted skin is a very clear sign of controlled chemical burning.
+Frosted skin is a clear sign of controlled chemical burning.
 It indicates it is time to neutralize the acid and end the procedure.

 If you have just started using the TCA from a low%, it is also possible that after 5 minutes, you will not see frosting.
 It’s normal.
 You will probably have less marked peeling, but gradually getting used to acid is better than risking damaging the skin.
 The TCA is still working its magic!